 What treatments are available?

-It is important to protect the skin around the wart before applying this treatment because salicylic acid may destroy healthy skin.
-Do not apply to the face.
+It is important to protect the skin around the wart before applying this treatment, as salicylic acid may destroy healthy skin.
+In addition, a person should not apply salicylic acid to their face.

 This is painless, but it creates a blister that may be uncomfortable.
-The blister lifts the wart from the skin, and the doctor removes the dead part of the wart.
+As this blister forms, it lifts the wart from the skin.
+The doctor will then remove the dead part of the wart.

 Candida antigen shots